dagfs/pure-spa/readme.md

 ## Adding dynamic content

-To add some dynamic content to the page we create a new custom function for the page bom and add a rest call.
+To add some dynamic content to the page, we create a new custom function for the page "bom" and add a rest call.

 We use `fetch` to retrieve the data and `reduce` to generate what we will show.